 When I mention the food science and food product development aspects, people are very curious and often respond with, “So you get to play with food all day??
 That’s so cool!”
-While yes, playing with food (aka “bench work”) is one aspect of creating and launching a product, there’s quite a bit more to it.
+While yes, playing with food (aka “bench work”) is one aspect of getting to develop a food product, there’s quite a bit more to it.
 It can be a daunting process for even the most seasoned professionals, but don’t worry, I got you covered.
 Here’s 5 quick tips to assure a more smooth and successful product development and commercialization of your first food product:

 1.Get Clarity — Communication skills 101

 Have you ever heard the term, “blue sky innovation?”
 Wikipedia defines this as, “research without a clear goal” and “curiosity-driven science.”
 This is the land of possibilities, people.
 It’s what dreams are made of, where elves are feverishly crafting toys in the North Poll, and Batman is fighting crime on the streets of Gotham City.
 Now I can’t overstate the importance of blue sky innovation, I would argue that most of us have no shortage of great ideas.
 We’re human; we’re creative, innovative, idea generating, crime fighting machines….oops, how’d that get in there?!
 I’ll save the blue sky innovation discussion for another post as it deserves attention in it’s own right.
 Besides, it’s the ridiculously fun part.
 That being said, it’s easy to get lost in that space and can prohibit getting stuff done if not managed properly.